Go to My Ireland

 Ulster Museum

-Hillsborough Castle has a long history of playing host to political discussions, from American Independence in the 1770s to the Northern Ireland peace process in the 1990s.
-Join our expert guides as we unpick the intimate and world-shaping discussions held here behind closed doors.
+Hillsborough Castle has a long history of playing host to political discussions, from American Independence in the 1770s to the Northern Ireland Peace Process in the 1990s.
+Join Hillsborough's expert guides as they unpick the intimate and world-shaping discussions held here behind closed doors.

 Museum of Free Derry